Masafumi Gotoh

 In 2010, Gotoh launched his own music label, only in dreams.
-In 2012, he started a solo project under the name Gotch, and released the single "'lost".
+In 2012, he started a solo project under the name Gotch, and released the single "'Lost".
 In 2014, he released his debut solo album, Can't Be Forever Young and released live album called, Live in Tokyo.
 In 2016, he released his second solo album, Good New Times, with most songs using English lyrics.
+In 2024, he established a non profit organization "Apple Vinegar Music Support" and is building a studio called "Music inn Fujieda" in Fujieda to support young and independent musicians.
+In March 2024, Gotoh released drone/ambient music album Recent Report I under his original name.